-Main Features
+Main Proposals

-This Auditing Standard makes amendments to the requirements and/or application and other explanatory material and/or appendices of the following Auditing Standards:
+This proposed Auditing Standard makes amendments to the requirements and/or application and other explanatory material and/or appendices of the following Auditing Standards:

-ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards (Issued October 2009 and amended to December 2015) ASA 230 Audit Documentation (Issued October 2009 and amended to December 2015) ASA 240 The Auditor's Responsibilities Relating to Fraud in an Audit of a Financial Report (Issued October 2009 and amended to May 2017) ASA 260 Communication With Those Charged with Governance (Issued December 2015 and amended to May 2017) ASA 500 Audit Evidence (Issued October 2009 and amended to May 2017) ASA 505 External Confirmations (Issued October 2009) ASA 520 Analytical Procedures (Issued October 2009) ASA 580 Written Representations (Issued October 2009 and amended to December 2015) ASA 700 Forming an Opinion and Reporting on a Financial Report (Issued December 2015 and amended to May 2017) ASA 701 Communicating Key Audit Matters in the Independent Auditor's Report (Issued December 2015 and amended to May 2017)).
+ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards (Issued October 2009 and amended to December 2015) ASA 230 Audit Documentation (Issued October 2009 and amended to December 2015) ASA 240 The Auditor's Responsibilities Relating to Fraud in an Audit of a Financial Report (Issued October 2009 and amended to May 2017) ASA 260 Communication With Those Charged with Governance (Issued December 2015 and amended to May 2017) ASA 500 Audit Evidence (Issued October 2009 and amended to May 2017) ASA 580 Written Representations (Issued October 2009 and amended to December 2015) ASA 700 Forming an Opinion and Reporting on a Financial Report (Issued December 2015 and amended to May 2017) ASA 701 Communicating Key Audit Matters in the Independent Auditor's Report (Issued December 2015 and amended to May 2017).

-The amendments arise mainly from changes made by the International Auditing and Assurance Standards Board (IAASB) to ISA 540 (Revised) Auditing Accounting Estimates and Related Disclosures.
+The amendments arise from changes made by the International Auditing and Assurance Standards Board (IAASB) to ISA 540 (Revised) Auditing Accounting Estimates and Related Disclosures.